Icezones instead of firewalls: extended entanglement beyond the event horizon and unitary evaporation of a black hole: Entanglement in Unitary Model of Black Hole Decay

 \bea \psi_{B_2 EL} && = \alpha \left( \ \gamma \left| \Uparrow_{B_2} \ \downarrow_L \ \downarrow_E \right\rangle + \delta \left| 0_{B_2} \ \uparrow_L \ \downarrow_E \right\rangle \ \right) + \nonumber \\ && \beta \left( \ \rho \left| \Downarrow_{B_2} \ \uparrow_L \ \uparrow_E \right\rangle + \sigma \left| 0_{B_2} \ \downarrow_L \ \uparrow_E \right\rangle \ \right) \eea The notation is self-explanatory.
 If a black hole was in the state $\uparrow_{B_1}$, and emits a spin down electron, it will go into the state with two units up $\Uparrow_{B_2}$.
 The subscript on the black hole state, n on $B_n$ represents how many decay modes have left the original black hole $B_0$.
 If a black hole was in the state $\uparrow_{B_1}$, and it emits a spin up electron it will go into the state with zero spin $0_{B_2}$.
 Similarly, if a black hole was in the state $\downarrow_{B_1}$, and emits a spin up electron, it will go into the state with two units down $\Downarrow_{B_2}$.

-Even if all of the coefficients are of the same order, for example $\alpha \approx \beta$ and $ \gamma \approx \delta \approx \rho \approx \sigma$, this would not represent a paradox.
 In fact we can put some restrictions on the values of the coefficients from the known facts about the black hole evaporation.
 Detailed studies of the Hawking evaporation strongly suggest that black holes try very hard to get rid of their quantum numbers.
 Positively charged black holes preferably emit positively charged particles, while the emission of negatively charged particles is strongly suppressed.
 Similarly, black holes with spin strongly prefer to emit particles with spin parallel to the spin of the black hole.
 This effect, which was first observed numerically in \cite{Page:1976ki} (see also \cite{Dai:2007ki}), was explained analytically in \cite{Dai:2010xp}.
 Namely, what an observer at infinity observes depends on several factors, where only one is truly random.
 The only random effect near horizon is vacuum fluctuation, where pairs of virtual particles are popping in and out of vacuum.
 The next step, when it is decided which of these virtual particles are going to become real on account of black hole's energy, and which of those created particles will end up crossing the potential barrier, are not random.
 On the contrary, the black hole radiation is not random and strongly depends on the geometry and charge of the black hole.
+This is a very important fact to notice, because by ignoring it one might derive that the mutual infirmation between the black hole state $B$ and the mode $L$ is zero, i.e. they are not entangled.
+This would then leave only the entanglement between $L$ and $E$, as assumed in the original firewall setup.
+However, we see that this can not be correct since it would contradict detailed numerical studies of Hawking evaporation from a black hole.